spotlesstofu/podman-cri/README.md

 Only a selection of the API endpoints will be available.

-Image build will be supported by proxying requests to Podman and then copying the built image to CRI-O.
+Image endpoints are proxied to Podman.
+Podman and CRI-O share the same storage for images, so CRI-O can access transparently any image that Podman pulls or builds.
+Just make sure that CRI-O and Podman are both running as the root user.
+See containers-storage.conf(5).

 # Build